 1. How has Puerto Rico’s special relationship to the United States made Puerto Ricans unique among all immigrant groups?

-2. Compare the experience of Puerto Ricans with that of other Latino immigrants, especially the Mexicans (see Chapter 42).
+2. Compare the experience of Puerto Ricans with that of other Latino immigrants, especially the Mexicans.
+(See Chapter 40.)

 Suggested Student Exercises